 It may be fine for a short period of time, but in the long run, settling for less than happiness can affect your health and well-being.
-I don’t believe that anyone truly wants to settle for less, but feeling guilty or undeserving can get in the way of living your best life, as the kids call it.
+Indirectly, this can impact the happiness of those around you too.
 In order to be truly happy, you have to get over the feeling that you don't deserve to be happy.

 So how do you clear that emotional hurdle in your quest for happiness?
 In this article, I’ll try to answer that question and show you why you deserve to be happy.